On Word-of-Mouth and Private-Prior Sequential Social Learning: Introduction

 Our contributions are threefold:

 \begin{itemize} \parsep 0pt \itemsep 0pt \item We formulate a theoretical framework for Word-of-Mouth social learning in dynamical systems. \item We characterize the stationary variance of the one-step-ahead prediction error as the fixed point of a Riccati equation, in both setups.
-Existence and uniqueness of this fixed point are established, and convergence to it is proved in the two-agent case. \item We provide extensive numerical simulations comparing the two setups, validating the theoretical findings. \end{itemize}
+Existence and uniqueness of this fixed point are established, and convergence is proved in the two-agent case. \item We provide extensive numerical simulations comparing the two setups, validating the theoretical findings. \end{itemize}

 The paper is organized as follows: the private-prior and Word-of-Mouth frameworks are formally presented in Section~\ref{sec:PROBLEM FORMULATION}.
-A theoretical analysis and comparison of both setups is provided in Section~\ref{sec:THEORETICAL ANALYSIS}.
-Section~\ref{sec:EXPERIMENTS} complements the theoretical analysis with numerical examples.
+A theoretical analysis of both setups is provided in Section~\ref{sec:THEORETICAL ANALYSIS}.
+Section~\ref{sec:EXPERIMENTS} complements the theoretical findings with numerical examples.
 Section~\ref{sec:CONCLUSIONS} concludes the paper.

 \textit{Notation:} Denote by $\mathbb{N}$ and $\mathbb{R}$ the sets of natural and real numbers, respectively.
 Let $\mathbb{R}_{>0}$ be the set of positive real numbers.
 Sequences are denoted by $(x_k)$.
 With $\tilde x$ we indicate a realization for the random variable $x$.
-We use boldface fonts to denote exponents and normal fonts for superscripts. $\mathbb{E}$ denotes the expected value operator, and $\textrm{MSE}$ the mean squared error.
+We use boldface fonts to denote exponents and normal fonts for superscripts. $\mathbb{E}$ is the expected value, and $\textrm{MSE}$ the mean squared error.